AAFC-Bioinfo-AAC/quick-start-guide/README.md

 ### Set up Git and GitHub

-A local Git installation (request via [My IT Centre TI → Other Software Requests](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHUZDIMJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=)) and proper [GitHub authentication](https://docs.github.com/en/authentication) setup will be required to interact with Github through any method (e.g., using Git from the command line, GitHub CLI, IDE integrations, or GitHub Desktop) other than the web interface.
+A local Git installation (request via [My IT Centre TI → Other Software Requests](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHUZDIMJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=)), a GitHub account and proper [GitHub authentication](https://docs.github.com/en/authentication) setup will be required to interact with Github through any method (e.g., using Git from the command line, GitHub CLI, IDE integrations, or GitHub Desktop) other than the web interface.

-If you also use GitHub for personal projects, consider creating a separate account for official work.
+If you don’t already have one, [create a GitHub account](https://github.com/signup).
+If you have one that you use primarily for personal projects, consider creating a separate account for official work.
 According to the [Guide for Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html#:~:text=of%20your%20code.-,Identify%20as%20an%20employee%20of%20the%20Government%20of%20Canada,-Employees%20should%20use) employees should use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.

-### Become a member
+💡 **Tip:** Use a clear professional username, e.g., `firstname-lastname-aafc`.

+### Request membership access

 To join as a member of **AAFC-Bioinfo-AAC**, submit an IT ticket under **Account Management → Add new user**, providing [details](./docs/aafc-bioinfo-aac-github-services-EN.md#add-new-user) such as your GitHub username and names of any existing repos you wish to be added to.
+Once approved, you’ll receive an invitation to join the **AAFC-Bioinfo-AAC** GitHub organization.

 ### Create or migrate a project